 Prepare your garden beds in the fall before planting.

-Garlic thrives in rich, well-drained soil and in areas that receive full sun exposure.
+Garlic thrives in rich, well-drained soil and in areas that receive total sun exposure.

-You will want a bed that is free from roots or rocks.
+You will want a bed that is free from tree roots or rocks.

-It is also best to choose a bed that can be rotated with something else the following year.
-Rotating your garden beds greatly reduces the chance of pests and diseases taking hold and decimating your garden.
+Choosing a bed that can be rotated with something else the following year is also best.
+Rotating your garden beds can reduce the chance of pests and diseases taking hold.

 When ready, plant your garlic about 3 inches deep (in cold areas like where I am in Canada) or only about 1-2 inches in milder climates.